Introduction

 Distribution Processing Center Defined

-What Services do Distribution Processing Centers Provide?
+What Services Do Distribution Processing Centers Provide?

 2. Once an order is placed, technology is used to communicate between your selling platform and the Distribution Processing Center.
 The order will then be fulfilled in an accurate and timely manner.

 3. Lastly, once the item has been prepped for shipping, a label will be purchased.
-Then, the label will be put on the outside of the package and will be handed off to a third-party carrier for delivery.
+Then, the label will be put on the outside of the package and handed off to a third-party carrier for delivery.

 Main Pros of Distribution Processing Centers